kenneth558/pythonVTT/README.md

-# My first git-synchronized project; now called transcribe_microphone
+# My first git-synchronized project; now called transcribe_mic

 ChatGPT coded script I intend to build up to a voice-to-text (VTT) keyboard near-substitute.
 ChatGPT chose python as the best language to use, but why not demand a c++ version in the future?
 We'll see...